-Last year (2020), the Tokyo Olympic Games were prevented by the COVID.
+Last year (2020), the COVID prevented the Tokyo Olympic Games from being held.
 There was one more thing it took away from us: summer festivals.
 The number of Japanese summer festivals is said to be more than 300 thousands.
 They are held everywhere in Japan every year in late August.
 It’s a magical time especially for kids.
-Cheap candies given after a festival dance, food stands, fireworks, etc. Kids enjoy together with friends, missing the last days of their summer vacation.
+Cheap candies given after a festival dance, food stands, fireworks, etc. Kids enjoy together with friends, missing the last days of their summer holidays.
 The COVID robbed us of such a seasonal tradition and even a sense of the seasons.
-Before going on writing about Japanese summer festivals, I think I should explain a little about Japanese religious views because summer festivals are originally religious events to send back the spirits of ancestors welcomed back during summer.
+Before going on writing about Japanese summer festivals, I think I should explain a little about Japanese religious views because summer festivals are originally religious events.

+In Japan, we believe the spirits of ancestors are back during summer, and summer festivals are events to send them back.
 Japanese people are thought to be non-religious, and we ourselves think we are.
 It’s because the main religions (Shinto and Buddhism) don’t have strict doctrines.
-This is why we have no hesitation to celebrate Christmas throughout the country, and Halloween is getting more and more popular nowadays.
-Actually, I think we are religious.
+This is the reason why we have no hesitation to celebrate Christmas throughout the country, and why Halloween is getting more and more popular nowadays.
+As a matter of fact, I think we are religious.
 About 70% of the population visit a shrine or temple in the first three days of the new year.
 Most of the companies have a small shrine in the building.
 The number of shrines is more than 80000, temples more than 70000.
-That of even convenience stores (the total of 7-11, Family Mart, Lawson, etc) dominating the whole country is still less than 60000, for your reference.
+That of even convenience stores (the total of 7-11, Family Mart, Lawson, etc) is still less than 60000, for your reference.

 Many people may forget the original meaning of a summer festival, but I don’t think that’s a serious problem.
 What is more important is many people gather and enjoy a summer festival.
 It’s a good opportunity to develop relationships.
 CondeHouse has participated in the biggest summer festival in the home town, making a portable shrine float by using woodworking skills.
 We always pull the float around the main street, perform some comical dances, and have an after-party.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.